A radio is not required but is strongly advised. It is necessary to have a radio to talk to Air Traffic Control.

 - 129.975 becomes 129.980

 - 130.125 becomes 130.130

 - 130.400 becomes 130.405

-All radios must have a licence issued by ComReg.
+All radios must have a license issued by ComReg.
 The system is now entirely handled on line.
-Only radios that comply with ETSO/JTSO standards will be issued licences.
+Only radios that comply with ETSO/JTSO standards will be issued licenses.
 Some older crystal radios do not meet this standard.

-Log on to the eLicencing website: https://www.elicensing.comreg.ie/ to register, apply or modify a licence.
+Log on to the eLicensing website: https://www.elicensing.comreg.ie/ to register, apply or modify a license.

 Fees: 100 euro for a new license, 30 euro for amendments.
 (2018)